Big Sky, Montana: August 27 – September 2, 2017

 - Three group meals total during the six days.

-Workshop participants will gather Sunday evening and for the rest of the week be immersed in field recording, interviewing, digital editing, script writing, and narration.
+Because traveling to Big Sky can be tricky, Workshop participants should plan to arrive on Saturday, August 26th.
+The class will start Sunday afternoon and for the rest of the week, students will be immersed in field recording, interviewing, digital editing, script writing, and narration.
 By the end of the week, each participant will have produced a short profile of a creative person living near Big Sky.
 We finish with a listening event Saturday night.
+Participants should plan on traveling home on Sunday, September 3rd.

 Dates and Deadlines